 The difference between transition and transition-group components in Vue

 Animations seem to be a necessity these days in frontend development, improving the user experience in apps by a significant margin.
-Thankfully vue.js shipped two built-in components that abstract away the complexities of animating our apps; transition
+Thankfully vue.js shipped two built-in components that abstract away the complexities of animating our apps; transition and transition-group.

 In this article, we'll be looking at a brief overview of the similarities and differences between these two components, how to use them and possible gotchas when working with them.